What are the differences between chapter 7, 13 and 11?

 How long will a Chapter 7 filing remain on my credit report?

-10 years from the filing date.
+10 years from the bankruptcy filing date.

 How long will a chapter 13 filing remain on my credit report?

-7 years from the filing date.
+7 years from the bankruptcy filing date.